Comas20/PM-Telef-101C/README.md

     pip install -r requirements.txt

 ## DEPURATION dir
-__IMPORTANT__ *to access the data inside the DEPURATION directory, you must request permission from the Project Manager (alvaro.monterrubio01@estudiant.upf.edu).
-Access to this data is restricted due to protections in place by Telefónica and other collaborating entities to ensure data security and confidentiality.*
+__IMPORTANT: *to access the data inside the DEPURATION directory, you must request permission from the Project Manager (alvaro.monterrubio01@estudiant.upf.edu).
+Access to this data is restricted due to protections in place by Telefónica and other collaborating entities to ensure data security and confidentiality.*__

 Inside the __DEPURATION__ directory, we have the following items: